mugli/learning-graphql/README.md

 ##Plan

 I intend to use these documents to make workshopper lessons.
-Contributions are welcome.
+Any kind of contributions are welcome, more if you feel like adding tasks and test suits in the workshopper.

 ##License
 MIT